wyatt8740/Pokemon-Type-Matchup-Calculator/README.md

 input validation.
 But it works!

-Note: if your input is not what my code expects, the program will return "normally effective" (1.00x) power due to me not bothering to check inputs yet.
+Note: if your input is not what my code expects, the program will return "normally effective" (1.00x) power due to it assuming that it's some "non-game" type, like shadow type in Colosseum/XD or the ???? type.
 After all, this was pretty much for private use - but I felt proud enough of figuring out Common Lisp that I decided to share.

 The type match-up data in the code was translated from the ROM data of
 Pokémon: Crystal Version.